akmadsen/reddit-clone/journal.md

     - Messing around thoroughly with the guts of the modern AMP stack (and ultimately breaking it... twice)
     - Acknowledging that I'm not much of a System Administrator....
 Looking into ways to increase that knowledge base
         - Note: Even failed experimentation is upping that knowledge base, Alex!!!

+## Day 03 - October 25, 2018

+1) Challenges & Overcoming Them

+- Learned new syntax, and how PHP handles Object Oriented Design
+- Surfed docs, ran experiments in class (how inheritance / interfaces handled in PHP, trait classes)

+2) Pushing Yourself

+- Learning the theoretical background of how PHP works, and trying out new things in class
+- Surfing the PHP / Laravel docs & applying knowledge in class

+3) Outside Class

+N/A for today - npm was broken on machine at home, need to debug why - spent most of evening on addressing
+    household challenges